rupendrab/polars_exploration/README.md

 # Polars: A Practical Introduction to Fast DataFrames in Python

 I have been analyzing data in Python for more than 10 years.
-Early on, I wrote a lot of custom Python functions for data processing.
-That approach was flexible and much easier to develop than lower-level languages such as Java or C++, but it was also easy to get wrong.
+In the beginning, I wrote a lot of custom Python functions for data processing.
+That approach was flexible and much easier to develop than lower-level languages such as Java or C++, but it was also easy to make mistakes.
 As datasets grew larger, performance and memory usage became real concerns, especially when working with millions of rows and many columns.
-Even routine operations such as sorting, grouping, deduplication, joins, and window calculations could take a lot of code and careful testing.
+Even routine operations such as sorting, grouping,deduplication, joins, and window calculations would take a lot of code and careful testing.

-Later, I started using dataframe libraries such as pandas and PySpark.
+Later, I started using data frame libraries such as Pandas and PySpark.
 They made many tasks easier, but each came with tradeoffs.
 In my experience, pandas is productive for small to medium-sized workloads, but large datasets can quickly put pressure on memory, and it does not generally take advantage of multiple CPU cores for many operations.
-PySpark is very powerful for distributed data processing, but it also brings the complexity of a Spark-based environment, which can feel heavy for local or moderate-scale workflows.
+PySpark is very powerful for distributed data processing, but it also brings the complexity of the need for a Spark-based environment which can feel heavy for local or moderate-scale workflows.
+PySpark also has a great start-up overhead making it a very bad choice for small to medium datasets.
+It is a good tool solely for big data processing.

 More recently, I started exploring Polars, a newer dataframe library written in Rust.
 Polars is designed for high performance, supports a lazy execution model through `LazyFrame`, and can parallelize many operations.
 That combination makes it a strong option for building data transformation pipelines that are both expressive and efficient.

 So far, I have found Polars to be a very useful library both for ad-hoc data exploration and analysis, and for building critical data APIs and pipelines.
-I have been impressed by it and wanted to share that journey here.
+I have been impressed by it and wanted to share some of that experience.

 In this article, I will walk through some basic features of Polars using the NYC TLC Trip Record Data, which is publicly available at [the official TLC Trip Record Data page](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 While I will share code snippets directly in the article for clarity, the entire codebase is available on [GitHub](https://github.com/rupendrab/polars_exploration/tree/data_analysis_initial).
+Please use the branch `data_analysis_initial` which is fully tailored to this article.

+I will go through a sequence of practical steps using this dataset as a live example, with the goal of demonstrating some of the most basic but essential features of Polars.
+The article is somewhat long, but I hope the examples make the ideas easy to follow and leave you ready to try Polars in your next Python project.

 ## 1. Download the data